-For details on the features of Global Link Services, see the PRIMECLUSTER Global Link Services Configuration and Administration Guide: Redundant Line Control Function. and PRIMECLUSTER Global Link Services Configuration and Administration Guide: Multipath Function.
+For details on the functions of Global Link Services, see "PRIMECLUSTER Global Link Services Configuration and Administration Guide: Redundant Line Control Function," "PRIMECLUSTER Global Link Services Configuration and Administration Guide: Redundant Line Control Function for Virtual NIC Mode," and "PRIMECLUSTER Global Link Services Configuration and Administration Guide: Multipath Function."
+The manual of virtual NIC mode and the manual of the multipath function are for Solaris only.

-NIC switching mode